-Key Club: The Key Club is a community-based organization of student volunteers who are dedicated to service in the school, family, community, county and also to international causes.
+Key Club: The Key Club is a community-based organization of student volunteers who are dedicated to service in the school, family, community, county, and also to international causes.
 The goal is to provide community service to the community, continue advocacy, encourage student involvement, learn life skills, and assist with college applications.
-Activities include the NORWESCAP Food Drive, Trick or Treat for Unicef, and the March for Babies.
+Activities include the NORWESCAP Food Drive, Trick or Treat for UNICEF and the March for Babies.
 Students are engaged in many other activities and events as well.

 Literary Magazine: The literary magazine is an annual publication of Delaware Valley Regional High School.
 Artwork, prose, poetry, and other writing are submitted by the student body to the magazine staff.
 The club’s main responsibilities are the solicitation, review, selection, organization, and production of the literary magazine.
-At the time of the magazine’s release, the club also organizes a “release party” to honor the writers and artists published in that year’s book.
+In coordination with the magazine’s release, the club also organizes a “release party” to honor the writers and artists published in that year’s book.
 This is predominantly completed in the second semester of the school year.
 The goal of Changing Perspectives and the Literary Magazine is to provide a student-run, student-supplied annual print magazine and an ongoing digital space that encourages creativity in the school community and recognizes high-quality literary and artistic work.

 National Honor Society: This is a national organization that inducts members in their Junior/Senior year.
 Induction is selective and based on scholarship, leadership, and character.

 Peer Leadership/Peer Mediation: This group is made up of upperclassmen and is designed to help new students adapt to their new school.
 This program is also designed for all peer leaders to be role models in the building.
 Freshmen will be assigned a peer leader to help them adjust to high school and who will be available throughout the year if problems develop.